rundeck-plugins/salt-step/README.md

 ##Description

-A Rundeck NodeStepPlugin that allows Rundeck to delegate tasks to a Salt master by executing the request over salt-api.
+A Rundeck <a href="http://rundeck.org/docs/developer/workflow-step-plugin-development.html#workflow-node-step-plugin">NodeStepPlugin</a> that allows Rundeck to delegate tasks to a Salt master by executing the request over <a href="https://github.com/saltstack/salt-api">salt-api</a>.

 ##Build / Deploy

-- To build the project from source issue: `./gradlew clean build`
+- To build the project from source, issue: `./gradlew clean build`
-- The resulting jar files can be found under build/libs.
+- The resulting jar files can be found under `build/libs`.
-- Copy the rundeck-salt-plugin-<version>.jar file to your $RDECK_BASE/libext folder
+- Copy the `rundeck-salt-plugin-<version>.jar` file to your `$RDECK_BASE/libext` folder
 - Restart Rundeck
 - You should now have an additional "salt remote" option when configuring jobs

 ##Configuration

-- Rundeck node resource IDs MUST match salt minion IDs
+- Rundeck node resource IDs *MUST* match salt minion IDs

 ##Usage

-The following two job-level params should be configured to provide authentication input fields:
+The following job-level params must be configured to provide authentication input fields:

-- SALT_USER - standard input field, required.
+- `SALT_USER` - standard input field, required.
-- SALT_PASSWORD - secure input field, required. *NOTE this should *not* be secure remote authentication*
+- `SALT_PASSWORD` - secure input field, required. *NOTE the option should *not* be set as a secure remote authentication option*

-In addition:
+Additionally:
 - Workflow configuration must be set to dispatch to nodes.

 ###Remote execution over salt-api

-*NOTE: This plugin leverages salt-api, which requires it's own additional setup.
-For more information on how to setup salt-api please refer to it's documentation which can be found here: http://salt-api.readthedocs.org/en/latest/*
+*NOTE: This plugin leverages salt-api, which requires its own additional setup.
+For more information on how to setup salt-api please refer to its documentation which can be found <a href="http://salt-api.readthedocs.org/en/latest/">here</a>.*

-The remote execution salt plugin provides three properties which need to be configured for the step:
+This plugin requires three properties that need to be configured for each step:

-- SALT_API_END_POINT: the URL of the salt-api endpoint, ie: https://piab1-saltm1-1-piab.ops.sfdc.net:8000
+- `SALT_API_END_POINT`: the URL of the salt-api endpoint (e.g. https://localhost:8000)
-- Function: the function to be passed to salt-api call, minus the target -- For example, if you entered `test.ping` for the function value, the resulting salt call would be `salt <yourHostName> test.ping` this field would simply contain `test.ping`.
-The target will always default to the hostname where Rundeck is running.
+- `Function`: the function to be passed to the salt-api call (excluding the target) -- For example, if you enter `test.ping` for the function value, the resulting salt call will be `salt <​yourHostName>​ test.ping`.
+The target will always default to the hostname of the Rundeck server.
-- SALT_API_EAUTH: the authentication mechanism salt-api should use -- This would be the equivalent to the -a parameter being passed on the command line, for example `salt -a pam <target> test.ping`
+- `SALT_API_EAUTH`: the authenticati​on mechanism that should be used by salt-api -- This would be the equivalent to the `-a` parameter being passed on the command line 	(e.g. `salt -a pam <target> test.ping`)
-- SALT_API_VERSION (optional): the version of salt-api that is running.
-Assumed latest if none provided.
+- `SALT_API_VERSION` (optional): The expected version of salt-api.
+Defaults to latest if left blank.

 ##Troubleshooting

-- Make sure that your salt-api setup is fully functional before attempting to execute jobs with this plugin
+- Ensure that your salt-api setup is fully functional before attempting to execute jobs with this plugin
-- Setting the job output level to debug will print out the raw JSON commands that are being sent as well as the returned output
+- Set the job output level to `debug` to print the raw JSON data and returned output
-- Make sure the API endpoint is correct, remember to check http vs https
+- Ensure the API endpoint is correct
+-- http vs https

 ##Setting up salt return response parsers
 ===================
-The salt-step plugins interact with salt and salt-api requesting json payloads as output by default.
-Salt-step needs to be configured in order to parse this output and behave correctly with respect to exit codes, standard output, and standard error.
-Salt-step is configured through yaml configuration files.
+This plugin interacts with salt and salt-api.
+By default, it requests JSON payloads.
+YAML configuratio​n files are used to determine how it should parse the output and behave with respect to exit codes, standard output, and standard error.

 ###YAML Configuration File Format
 ```